djanta/djantajs-compiler-rc/README.md

 ## Why use djantajs-compiler-rc?

 It's magical and make the server to boot less than and 5 second instead or minutes.
-If that's not enough for you, it's also the most powerful and easy-to-use .djanta-rc.json generator for djantajs-infinite-runtime.
+If that's not enough for you, it's also the most powerful and easy-to-use .djanta-rc.json generator for djantajs-runtime.
 And it's magical.

 ## Running tests